 “We have really great partnerships — not just with our advertisers and our distribution partners, but also with talent, like chef G. Garvin,” Cannon said.
 “You’re going to see more of what we do best as Black people, which is to be authentic and true to our culture, as well as representative in a positive way.”

-Cannon is also dedicated to expanding the brand into digital.
-As UP’s VP of national accounts, content distribution and marketing in 2021, she spearheaded the launch of FAST channel AspireTV Life, which focuses on cooking, fashion, travel and design.
+Cannon is also dedicated to expanding the brand into digital and is weighing options in the subscription VOD arena.
+In 2021, the network launched AspireTV Life, the first free ad supported streaming television (FAST) channel dedicated to sharing the experiences of the multicultural audience through cooking, fashion, travel, design and more.
 She’s also weighing the AspireTV brand’s options in the subscription VOD arena.

 “My focus is to provide an exceptional viewer experience across current and new platforms that is positive and authentic,” Cannon said.
 “By leading with the highest regard for excellence, I try to also inspire and open doors for the next generation of